EcoModTeam/SAMPL/README.md

 For more detailed instructions consult the model documentation, located in the `Info` tab of the NetLogo model.

 To run multiple model scenarios or repeating model scenarios with random variation, make use of the behavior space tool in the tools drop down list.
-For more information on the behavior space tool consult the NetLogo 6.4.0 User Manual https://ccl.northwestern.edu/netlogo/docs/.
+For more information on the behavior space tool consult the NetLogo 6.4.0 User Manual https://ccl.northwestern.edu/netlogo/docs/behaviorspace.html.

 # Model Validation & Testing

-SAMPL was designed to simulate freshwater mussel surveys in river and stream habitats.
+SAMPL was designed to simulate freshwater mussel surveys in river and stream habitats and to estimate population densities based on those surveys.
 Specifically, the model was inspired by a study by Brittany Sanchez and Astrid Schwalb, published in 2021, which compares various freshwater mussel sampling strategies.
 The model was validated by expert reviewers who have had extensive experience surveying for freshwater mussels in the field.

-SAMPL is a NetLogo model, and as such it does not have built-in software tests.
-Instead, testing should be a visual inspection of what is inputted into the model and what is shown in the model interface.
+SAMPL is a NetLogo model, and does not have built-in software tests.
+Instead, testing should include traditional line review, debugging, and a visual inspection of what is inputted into the model and what is shown in the model interface.

 # Contribution Instructions